AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-2.md

 ##:sak-sak-logo: Remarks

 - Home Assistant sends a brightness value between 0..255.
-<br>A little piece of javascript in the card converts this to 0..100% as a derived state, including a unit of measurement definition of "%".
+<br>A little piece of javascript in the card converts this to 0..100% as a derived state, including a unit of measurement setting of "%".
 This means that the value and the uom can be styled as if it is an existing state.